Grants for Single Moms in Seattle, King County

 Rental Stabilization in Seattle

-The Salvation Army can provide rent subsidies and assistance that can last from 6 to 18 months.
-They offer support to families and people who are moving from homelessness.
+As someone who has personally benefited from the Salvation Army’s rent subsidies and assistance, I can confirm the valuable support they offer.
+This organization provides essential help that can last anywhere from 6 to 18 months, which is crucial for individuals and families transitioning from homelessness.
+The Salvation Army’s commitment to aiding those in need is unwavering.
 They also offer it to those families, people, and single mothers who face an ongoing threat of being evicted from their place of residence.

 Mortgage assistance and foreclosure prevention